IBM, Twitter to partner on business data analytics

 Enterprise clients will now be able to filter the data based on geography, public biographical information and the emotion expressed in the tweet.

-The company previously allowed third-party companies such as Gnip, Datasift and Dataminr to buy access to tweets and re-sell that data to corporate clients.
+"We are taking this huge fire-hose of data (and) letting clients decide how to dose that down," Seth McGuire, senior business development manager at Twitter, told Reuters in an interview.

-Reuters' parent company, Thomson Reuters (TRI.TO), also sells sentiment analysis of Twitter data, which monitors the emotional sentiment behind tweets toward topics and companies.
+The company previously allowed third-party firms such as Gnip, Datasift and Dataminr to buy access to the tweets and then re-sell that data to corporate clients.

 While other data analysis software for businesses exists, Twitter hopes the partnership with IBM's established businesses will draw in customers.